-- Based in Bristol, Conn., with approximately 4,000 employees (approximately 8,000 worldwide) ESPN Plaza includes nearly 1.2 million square feet in 18 buildings on 123 acres (additional 500,000 sq. ft. rented nearby).
+- Based in Bristol, Conn., ESPN has approximately 3,800 employees (4,600 worldwide).
+ESPN Plaza includes more than 1.3 million square feet in 19 buildings on 120 acres (additional 200,000+ sq. ft. rented in two locations nearby).

 - ESPN launched on September 7, 1979, and is 80 percent owned by ABC, Inc., an indirect subsidiary of The Walt Disney Company.
 Hearst holds a 20 percent interest.
 ESPN was originally conceived in 1978 and office space was rented in Plainville, Conn., before the Bristol property was purchased and developed.

-- ESPN’s 2018 in review: http://bit.ly/2CrPtbz
+- ESPN’s 2022 in review.

 |PRIMARY BUSINESS ENTITIES|

-|Direct to Consumer||ESPN+, launched April 2018, with thousands of live events, original programs and on-demand content|
+|Direct to Consumer||ESPN+: launched April 2018 in collaboration with DTCI, with thousands of live events, original programs and on-demand content|

-|Digital||ESPN.com; ESPN3; ESPN Fantasy Sports; espnW, ESPNDeportes.com; TheUndefeated.com; market-, college- and sport-specific sites; and more|
+|Digital||ESPN.com; ESPN App; ESPN3; ESPN Fantasy Sports; espnW.com; ESPNDeportes.com; Andscape.com; market-, college- and sport-specific sites; and more|

-|Event Management||X Games, ESPYs, college bowls & basketball events|
+|Event Management||ESPYS, college bowls & basketball events|

 - ESPN on ABC (Broadcast)

-- Eight Domestic Cable Networks: ESPN (launched in 1979, ESPN HD launched in 2003); ESPN2 (1993, ESPN2 HD launched in 2005); ESPNEWS (1996, ESPNEWS HD in 2008); ESPNU (2005, ESPNU HD in 2008); ESPN Classic (purchased in 1997); Spanish-language ESPN Deportes (2004, ESPN Deportes HD in 2011), the regionally focused Longhorn Network (2011) and the SEC Network (August 2014).
-The ACC Network launches in 2019.
+- Eight Domestic Cable Networks: ESPN (launched in 1979, ESPN HD launched in 2003); ESPN2 (1993, ESPN2 HD launched in 2005); ESPNEWS (1996, ESPNEWS HD in 2008); ESPNU (2005, ESPNU HD in 2008); Spanish-language ESPN Deportes (2004, ESPN Deportes HD in 2011), the regionally focused Longhorn Network (2011), SEC Network (August 2014) and the ACC Network (August 2019).

 Key U.S. Programming

 - SportsCenter — Debuting on ESPN’s launch day (September 7, 1979), ESPN’s first and flagship show defines the sports news genre.
 It offers breaking news, highlights, features and in-depth analysis from award-winning journalists.
-Viewership: averages up to 115 million viewers a month.

 - Daily and weekly sport-specific studio shows for NFL, MLB, NBA and college football and basketball.